psi4/psi4/doc/sphinxman/source/psithoninput.rst

     memory 2000000 kB

 Please note that memory can be specified both in IEC binary units (1 KiB = 1024 bytes) and SI units (1 kB = 1000 bytes). |PSIfour| recognizes and obeys both of them correctly.
+The units are not case sensitive (Kb and KB are equivalent to kB).

 One convenient way to override the |PSIfour| default memory is to place a memory command in the |psirc| file (Sec. :ref:`sec:psirc`).
 For example,